 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the NCTA are described in the notes to the financial statements.
-As described in Note 1 to the financial statements, the NCTA adopted and implemented Governmental Accounting Standards Board ("GASB") Statement No. 72 Fair Value Measurement and Application, during the year ended June 30, 2016.
-This statement required the NCTA to disclose as of June 30, 2016 and 2015, the input level within the fair value hierarchy used to measure the fair value of the NCTA's applicable investments.
 We noted no transactions entered into by the NCTA during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.